JohnGu9/react-material-components-web/README.md

 Before version 0.4.0, the build target is `es5`.

 Version 0.4.0, the build target is `esnext`.
-It is too aggressive and will not be support by many toolchains.
+It is too aggressive and will not be supported by many toolchains.
 Sorry.

 After version 0.4.1, the build target is `es2020`.
 You should use some bundle tool to help your bundle this project code into your own project (like `esbuild`).
 Set your tsconfig file `"module": "ESNext"` and build system (like `vite` config file `build.target`) to convert your code to target platform compatible code.